gcallah/work/chaps/weber.md

     New York: International Publishers.

 - Oakeshott, Michael.
 1999 *On History and Other Essays*.
 Indianapolis, Indiana: Liberty Fund.

+- Sée, Henri.
+1959.
+"The Contribution of the Puritans to the Evolution of Modern Capitalism."
+In Green, pp. 62-64.

 - Tawney, R.H.
 2021 [1926]. *Religion and the Rise of Capitalism: A Historical Study*.
 Brooklyn: Angelico Press.